 2016-2017 FIRST Velocity Vortex Season

 FIRST Tech Challenge Team #9794, Wizards.exe, completed their second second in April 2017.
-During the Velocity Vortex season, 3 original members remained on the team, and there was an edition of 8 new members.
-Wizards.exe strived to reach higher than what they had in their rookie season, and they did.
-Wizards.exe worked hard during the season to make it to the quarter finals of the World Championship.
+During the Velocity Vortex season the team was comprised of 3 original members and an edition of 8 new members.
+Wizards.exe strived to reach higher than in accomplishments than we had in our rookie year, and they did.
+Wizards.exe worked tirelessly during the season to make it to the quarter finals of the World Championship.
 We received the 2nd place Inspire Award at the East Super Regionals, 1st place inspire at the Delaware State Champions, and various other awards during the season.
 Wizards.exe not only made a robot "Gandalf the Rev" that could complete every task on the field, but had a very large and comprehensive outreach program.
 Wizards.exe, in their outreach, reached out to all 4 levels of FIRST.
 Wizards.exe ran trainings and info sessions for both FLL and FLL Jr., and from there started and mentored 11 new teams.
 Wizards.exe also ran three FTC scrimmages and connected with the FTC community.
 Wizards.exe created the mission statement of Engage, X-Pand, and Educate (exe), to show what they really wanted to do in outreach.
 Wizards.exe engaged the community by going to several community events, such as maker faires and fall festivals.
 We helped at 16 different school events at 8 different elementary and middle schools.
 To X-Pand, Wizards.exe was able to form 11 new FLL and FLL Jr. teams.
 And to educate, Wizards.exe mentored these teams, as well as ran training sessions for kids and new coaches.
 Wizards.exe also had each team member run at least one outreach event on their own.
 Wizards.exe went to 115+ outreach events, and spent 1600+ hours on outreach.
 Wizards.exe wants to interest kids in robotics and STEM so they are ready for a future in an increasingly technological world.
 We hope to accomplish more in our next season!

 2015-16 FIRST Res-Q Season